 We invite faculty proposals for May 2018 seminars.
 Priority will be given to seminar proposals to develop campus COLL 300 courses and brainstorm new courses for COLL 400.
 Participants receive a $100 stipend per day.

 In addition to the usual faculty-proposed formats (described below), we plan to offer at least one workshop on a focused topic:

-The dates of the seminar will be announced by early February.
+May 2018 dates are May 15-17, Tuesday-Thursday.
 Each participant will receive a stipend of $100 per day and lunch.
-If you have questions, please contact Sharon Morris (email@example.com).
+If you have questions, please contact Sharon Morris (firstname.lastname@example.org).
 You can register for the workshop online at: http://forms.wm.edu/32418

 About "May" Seminars